Compressed data structures for Heegaard splittings: Background material

-A curve $c$ is \textit{edged} with respect to $T$ if it is disjoint from its faces.
-We represent an edged curve as a data structure by the list $E_T(c)=\{e\in E:|c\cap e|=e\}$, assumed ordered according to an implicit traversing orientation of $c$.
+A curve $c$ is \textit{edged} with respect to $T$ if it is disjoint from its faces (red curve in Figure \ref{fig: data structure}).
+We represent an edged curve as a data structure by the list $E_T(c)=\{e\in E:|c\cap e|=e\}$, assumed to be ordered according to an implicit traversing orientation of $c$.
 Similarly, a multicurve $\gamma$ can be represented by a set of $\#\gamma$ edge lists, one for each component, which we denote as $E_T(\gamma)$.
-Although we assume that no two components of $\gamma$ share an edge, they might share vertices.
+We assume that no two components can share an edge, nor can the same component be incident to a vertex more than once; nevertheless, two distinct components can share a vertex.
 The \textit{complexity} of $E_T(\gamma)$ is $\|E_T(\gamma)\|=\sum_{c\in \gamma}|E_T(c)|$.

+\begin{remark} The results of this paper, including Lemma \ref{lm: get twins}, would still hold---sometimes with an extra parameter in the complexity---even if we allowed distinct components of edge-represented multicruves to share edges. \end{remark}

-On the other hand, an essential multicurve $\gamma$ is called \textit{standard} in $T$ if it intersects the graph only at the edges and transversely.
+On the other hand, an essential multicurve $\gamma$ is called \textit{standard} in $T$ if it intersects the graph only at the edges and transversely (blue curve in Figure \ref{fig: data structure}).
 If $\gamma$ is standard, we can represent it as a collection of words in a finite alphabet: we arbitrarily orient the edges $E$ and take $E^{\pm} = E\cup E^{-1}$ for the letters.
 Then for each component $c$ of $\gamma$, the word $I_T(c)$ in $(E^{\pm})^*$ is given by traversing $c$ along some arbitrary direction and, whenever we intersect an edge $e\in E$, we append $e^i$ to $I_T(c)$ where $i$ is the index of the intersection.
 An \textit{intersection sequence} representation for $\gamma$, $I_T(\gamma)$, is the set $\{I_T(c)\}_{c \in \gamma}$.
-Note that while the $E_T(\gamma)$ is well-defined at the multicurve level, intersection sequences are defined only up to isotopies inside the cellular graph's faces.
-Moreover, cyclic permutations and taking inverses of the words $I_T(c)$ in $I_T(\gamma)$ define the same isotopy class.
+While $E_T(\gamma)$ is well-defined at the multicurve level, intersection sequences are defined only up to isotopies inside the faces of the cellular embedding.
+Moreover, cyclic permutations and taking inverses of the words $I_T(c)$ in $I_T(\gamma)$ yield the same isotopy classes.